playcanvas/developer.playcanvas.com/content/en/tutorials/intermediate/first-person-camera.md

 },
 ~~~

 Our first event handler handles the mouse move event.
-The `event` variable is a [`pc.MouseEvent`][mouse_event] and in this case we are interested in `event.dx` and `event.dy`, which are the number of pixels the mouse has moved since the last mouse event.
+The `event` variable is a [`pc.MouseEvent`][5] and in this case we are interested in `event.dx` and `event.dy`, which are the number of pixels the mouse has moved since the last mouse event.
 In this handler we scale the amount moved and apply it to our values of `ex` and `ey` which are the orientation angles of the camera.
 We are clamping `ex` (the up/down angle) to be between -90 and 90.

 ~~~javascript~~~
 onMouseDown: function (event) {